CheesyHero/littleAdventureMap/README.md

 Future work includes hero-to-hero interactions, multi-participant combat and alliances, equipment, and consumable items such as antidotes that can help heroes prepare for specific encounters.

-The core gameplay loop is already in place: hire, prepare, deploy, simulate, review, return.
+The core gameplay loop is already in place.